Getty Realty (NYSE:GTY) Updates FY 2023 Earnings Guidance

 Getty Realty (NYSE:GTY – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $2.22-$2.24 for the period, compared to the consensus estimate of $2.08.
+The company provided earnings per share guidance of $2.22-$2.24 for the period, compared to the consensus earnings per share estimate of $2.08.
 The company issued revenue guidance of -.

 Institutional Inflows and Outflows

-Hedge funds have recently bought and sold shares of the company.
-Natixis acquired a new position in shares of Getty Realty during the fourth quarter valued at $42,000.
-Teachers Retirement System of The State of Kentucky lifted its position in Getty Realty by 19.9% during the 4th quarter.
-Teachers Retirement System of The State of Kentucky now owns 13,072 shares of the real estate investment trust’s stock valued at $442,000 after purchasing an additional 2,169 shares during the period.
-Truist Financial Corp bought a new position in shares of Getty Realty in the 4th quarter valued at about $1,907,000.
-Alliancebernstein L.P. grew its position in shares of Getty Realty by 10.2% during the 4th quarter.
-Alliancebernstein L.P. now owns 79,249 shares of the real estate investment trust’s stock worth $2,683,000 after buying an additional 7,348 shares during the period.
-Finally, CI Private Wealth LLC bought a new stake in shares of Getty Realty during the fourth quarter worth approximately $1,754,000.
-74.40% of the stock is currently owned by institutional investors.
+Several institutional investors have recently made changes to their positions in the company.
+Natixis bought a new position in shares of Getty Realty in the 4th quarter worth approximately $42,000.
+Teachers Retirement System of The State of Kentucky raised its position in shares of Getty Realty by 19.9% in the 4th quarter.
+Teachers Retirement System of The State of Kentucky now owns 13,072 shares of the real estate investment trust’s stock worth $442,000 after acquiring an additional 2,169 shares in the last quarter.
+Truist Financial Corp bought a new position in shares of Getty Realty in the 4th quarter worth approximately $1,907,000.
+Alliancebernstein L.P. raised its position in shares of Getty Realty by 10.2% in the 4th quarter.
+Alliancebernstein L.P. now owns 79,249 shares of the real estate investment trust’s stock worth $2,683,000 after acquiring an additional 7,348 shares in the last quarter.
+Finally, CI Private Wealth LLC bought a new position in shares of Getty Realty in the 4th quarter worth approximately $1,754,000.
+Institutional investors own 74.40% of the company’s stock.

 About Getty Realty